 7: Our business can’t afford it

 Have you looked at our prices yet?
 The question is not whether you can afford it, but whether you can afford not to collect reviews.
 You are guaranteed to make more sales when you collect and publish reviews.
 If you spend around £500 per month or more in Adwords then, given you’ll save 10% rising to 20% of your Adwords spend almost overnight, then the solution pays for itself twice over.
-Our prices start from £45 per month, and even our Growing Business package (which also gets you product reviews) at £89 per month would pay for itself with this kind of spend in Adwords.

 8: I don’t want to sign up and pay for 12 months in advance